g2384/Life-In-The-UK/Facts.md

 Great Britain refers only to England, Scotland and Wales, not to Northern Ireland.

-**Snowdon** is the highest mountain in Wales.

 London has **33** local authorities, with the **Greater London Authority** and the **Mayor of London** coordinating policies across the capital.

 There are several islands which are closely linked with the UK but are not part of it: **the Channel Islands** and **the Isle of Man**.
 These have their own governments and are called **‘Crown dependencies’**.

-There are **15** national parks in England, Wales and Scotland.
-They are areas of protected countryside that everyone can visit, and where people live, work and look after the landscape.

 The capital city of the UK is London.